Our Vision

 No Fees for Lawrence Rec Centers petition - 3,817 signatures and counting!

-Develop more collaborative relationships between our local government and its residents.
+Develop more collaborative relationships between our local governments and their residents.

 Identify recurrent challenges and successful practices in local governmental processes.